fabiolune/logic-engine/README.md

 The `Operator` can assume different possible values depending on the `Property` it is applied to and on the value the result should be compared to.

-Based on this considerations there are different types of operators.
+Operators are classified based on the way they work and their behaviour.
 The rules categorization is also influenced by some implementation details.

 ### Direct operators